North Dakota Expungement and Pardon Attorneys

 A pardon is a government decision that allows the legal consequences of a criminal conviction eased.
-A pardon can be full, partial, or based on certain conditions.
+Depending on the circumstances, a pardon can be full, partial, or conditional.
 A pardon may be granted before or after someone is convicted of a crime.

 While a pardon doesn’t destroy or seal a criminal record, like an expungement does, it can remove certain penalties and restore rights to the convicted, like the right to vote or the right to own a firearm.